For more information contact:

 - National Institutes of Health Genomic Data Sharing (NIH GDS) Policy.

 Departments and advisors are responsible for ensuring that students comply with University review procedures.
 Student failure to comply with University review procedures may make it impossible for the Graduate School to accept theses or dissertations involving human subjects research.

-All principal investigators for non-exempt research projects must complete human subjects training prior to (or concurrent with) submitting human subject research applications to the IRB.
+All principal investigators and key personnel involved in non-exempt research projects must complete human subjects training prior to (or concurrent with) submitting human subject research applications to the IRB.
 In addition, non-exempt research project principal investigators are required to complete refresher training every five years.

-The ORA highly recommends that principal investigators for exempt research projects complete human subjects training prior to (or concurrent with) submitting human subject research applications to the IRB.
+The principal investigators are responsible for ensuring that other personnel (co-investigators and other research personnel, including students) involved with non-exempt projects complete all required training prior to (or concurrent with) submitting human subject research applications to the IRB.

-The University’s Institutional Review Board (IRB) utilizes Collaborative Institutional Training Initiative (CITI) human subjects education.
-University faculty, staff, and students may access CITI training materials from the IRB website at:
+Training Materials The University’s IRB utilizes Collaborative Institutional Training Initiative (CITI) human subjects education.
+University faculty, staff, and students may access the CITI web platform and related training materials from IRB.

-The WSU IRB Handbook contains information and requirements regarding the conduct of research involving human subjects and activities of the IRB.
-The handbook is available from the IRB website at:
+The WSU IRB website contains all required application forms and information, including policies, procedures, and guidance documents regarding the conduct of research involving human subject and activities of the IRB.